vimalvatsa/News-Query-Ai/README.md

 ### 🌐 Accessing the Application

-Once the services are up and running, you can interact with the News-Query-AI application through the chatbot interface.
+Once the services are up and running, you can interact with the News-Query-AI application through the chatbot interface (through POSTMAN API testing platform by running the URLS).
 The application will be accessible on the specified ports, allowing you to request the latest news and engage with the content.

 ---